Open-Hexagon/oh3/asset_system/README.md

 ```

 This can also work with files, the `index.watch_file` function also adds the resource id (in this case a file path) to a file watcher that can be turned on using `assets.start_hot_reloading`, so `assets.index.changed` no longer needs to be called manually in that case.

+## Unloading
+An asset can be unloaded using the `index.unload` function that takes either its internal id or mirror key.
+This will also mirror the asset to be nil again in all threads if the asset is mirrored.

+## Dependencies
+Since an asset may depend on any number of assets, a dependency tree is created and updated when assets are loaded, reloaded or unloaded.
+(Note that circular dependencies are impossible as that would require partial loader executions to yield results.)

+This tree is used to automatically reload an asset when an asset it depends on is reloaded or to automatically unload an asset when it is no longer used by any other asset and also not mirrored.